kunranc/GM2-SOLARSAFE-Materials-team/www/material-selection-and-surface-testing-kunran.md

 ## Strengths

-* The project narrowed a broad aflatoxin-control problem into a specific and testable material-selection question.
+* The project narrowed a broad aflatoxin-control problem into a specific material-selection question.
 * The recommendation is based on partner needs, expert feedback, literature evidence and laboratory testing.
 * The literature review helped justify why LDPE was removed from the first experimental shortlist rather than simply choosing materials based on availability.
 * The maize-bag experiment showed that internal humidity and CO2 can rise quickly after sealing, so material choice should be evaluated together with ventilation and drying behaviour.